 - Students should know what’s expected of them—play hard, have fun, encourage your friends and classmates, and be a GREAT sport!

-A) Traditional: Chances are, we all remember a few staples from our grade-school days.
-Here’s a list of classic oldies-but-goodies:
+Traditional: Chances are, we all remember a few staples from our grade-school days.
+Here’s a list of classic oldies-but-goodies (including suggestions for fun, modern updates!):

 - Softball Toss